TriplyDB/Documentation/docs/triply-api/index.md

 ```

 ### Requests and Response
-The format of requests and the response expected are described by [graphql.org](https://graphql.org/learn/serving-over-http/)
+The format of requests and corresponding responses are described by [graphql.org](https://graphql.org/learn/serving-over-http/)

 ### Example